 If you want to shake things up with your Christmas tree decorations this year, then we’ve got just the list for you!
 Decorating the Christmas tree is one of the things we look forward to the most during the holidays.
 It’s a chance to show off your personality and blend tradition with items passed down through generations.
-So, if you’re struggling to come up with the perfect way to wow your friends and family this year, check out our top four Christmas tree decorating ideas.
+So, if you’re struggling to come up with the perfect way to wow your friends and family this year, check out our top five Christmas tree decorating ideas.

 Each year, families receive holiday cards by the dozens.
 This tradition has transcended the digital age and proven to be a nostalgic and heartwarming experience for many.
 If you have a few holiday cards sitting around on your table or mantel, why not put them to use as part of your tree decoration?